clintjedwards/gofer/documentation/src/ref/extensions/provided/github.md

 # Github <small>_Extension_</small>

-The Github extension allows Gofer pipelines to be extensioned by [Github webhook events.](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads) This makes it possible to write event driven workloads that depend on an action happening on Github.
+The Github extension allows Gofer pipelines to be run on [Github webhook events.](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads) This makes it possible to write event driven workloads that depend on an action happening on Github.

 See the [events section below](#events) for all supported events and the environment variables they pass to each